SelfCareMap

 • Build a Fort & Read Aloud

-Grab blankets, pillows, and chairs.
-Build a cozy nest.
-Pick a short story, poem, or even a children’s book you loved as a kid.
-Read it out loud—yes, even if you’re alone.
-Hear the rhythm of your own voice.
+Reconnect with your inner child by reclaiming your space.
+Grab blankets, pillows, and chairs to build a cozy nest in the middle of the room.
+Pick a short story, a collection of poetry, or even a children’s book you loved as a kid.
+Read it out loud, yes, even if you’re alone.
+Hearing the rhythm and cadence of your own voice helps you process the story more deeply and creates a physical connection to the words on the page.

 • Invent a Mini-Game

+Creativity can be as simple as rearranging the rules of reality.
 Use dice, cards, or just your imagination.
-Make up a 5-minute game with silly rules: “Every time I say ‘the,’ I have to hop on one foot.”
+Make up a 5-minute game with silly rules, such as, “Every time I say ‘the,’ I have to hop on one foot.”
 Play it.
 Laugh.
 Repeat.
+This type of improvisational play releases endorphins and breaks the rigid patterns of adult thinking.

 💡 Step 3: Reflect (2–5 Minutes)

-• How does my body feel now vs. before I started?
+• How does my body feel now versus before I started?
+Notice if your shoulders have dropped or if your breathing has deepened.

 🌱 Why This Works